Our Price: US$1189.00

 VirusesMany viruses known to cause disease in humans can be carried in our water supply, including everything from the common cold to typhoid fever.
 While somewhat more resistant to ultraviolet disinfection than bacteria, virtually all viruses are killed by the dose of germicidal UV provided by a household ultraviolet water purifier.

-We recommend the following home drinking water treatment systems to remove / kill viruses:
+We recommend the following home drinking water treatment systems to remove / kill bacteria & viruses:

 Protozoa and CystsCysts are small microorganisms generally consisting of a small number of living cells (often only one).
 As they are more resistant to chlorination (the preferred method of eliminating most waterborne microorganisms used by municipalities) than bacteria and viruses, their larger size makes it possible to remove them with fine filters including reverse osmosis and 0.5 micron carbon block filters.
 They can also be effectively inactivated with ultraviolet light (UV) disinfection.
 The two most frequently discussed waterborne cysts that cause disease in humans are Cryptosporidium and Giardia.